-Our firm is dedicated to helping clients all over the country with disability claims.
-We can assess your legal options when you call (267) 419-7888, or contact us online to take advantage of a free consultation.
+Our firm is dedicated to helping clients all over the country with long term disability claims.
+We will discuss your situation, review your insurance policy, and discuss your options when you call (267) 419-7888, or contact us online to take advantage of a confidential consultation.

 Do I Need A Balance Disorder Lawyer?